medavox/distribackup/docs/storage algorithm.scratchpad.md

 It would still be even more efficient to store the basefiles with some sort of similarity checking between them: deduplicating similar files within the archive.
 Bup's algorithm can help with this  (if I can understand it)

-Also, in the case that the Publisher is authoring content that Subscribers wait for the next, finished version of (eg a blog or a vlog), automatic commits would not be a good idea.
+Also, in the case that the Publisher is authoring content which Subscribers wait for the next, finished version of (eg a blog or a vlog), automatic commits would not be a good idea.
 The Publisher should then instead be able to commit when they want.